-Welcome to the NATO Industrial Relations website, designed to support the defence and security companies in their attempt to identify business opportunities offered by various NATO bodies and organisations.
+Welcome to the NATO-Industry Relations website, designed to support defence and security, as well as non-defence companies identify ways of working with NATO, and business opportunities offered by the various NATO bodies and organisations.

 NATO strategic references to industry